 Capital gains tax treatment applicable to non-resident companies

-- Capital gains realised by non-resident shareholders from the disposals of listed shares on the EGX should not be subject to CGT.
+- Capital gains realised by non-resident shareholders from the disposals of listed shares on the EGX should not be subject to CGT, including the T-bonds.

-- Capital gains realised from the sale of unlisted shares/securities should be subject to 22.5% CGT.
+- Capital gains realised from the sale of unlisted shares/securities should be subject to 22.5% CGT with the exception of the T-bills that are not taxable.

 - Capital gains realised from shares invested abroad should not be taxed in Egypt.